mui/material-ui/docs/data/joy/components/circular-progress/circular-progress.md

 Progress indicators inform users about the status of ongoing processes, such as loading an app, submitting a form, or saving updates.

-By default, the `CircularProgress` is indeterminate which indicates an unspecified wait time.
-You can switch to [determinate](#determinate) mode to display how long an operation will take.
+The `CircularProgress` is indeterminate by default, indicating an unspecified wait time.
+To actually have it represent how long an operation will take, use the [determinate](#determinate) mode.

 The animations of the components rely on CSS as much as possible to work even before the JavaScript is loaded.